 - Double-boiler- I make my own with a glass bowl over a simmering pot of shallow H2O.

-- Container(s)– This recipe yields appx.
+- Container(s)- This recipe yields appx.
 16oz.
-You’ll find 16oz glass jars and 8oz jars in my Herbal Boutique.
+You'll find 16oz glass jars and 8oz jar options in my Herbal Boutique.

-- 6 T Shea Butter – Raw, organic, unrefined (and tempered right here in the Pronounce Skincare shop!) shea butter
+- 6 T Shea Butter - Raw, organic, unrefined shea butter

 - 6 T Cocoa Butter - Raw, organic, unrefined cocoa butter

-- 1/2 C Coconut Oil – Hand-milled from wet-milled fresh coconut milk, unrefined, virgin, organic coconut oil
+- 1/2 C Coconut Oil - Hand-pressed, organic coconut oil

-- 1 t Sweet Almond Oil – Unrefined, organic sweet almond oil
+- 1 t Sweet Almond Oil - Unrefined, cold-pressed, organic sweet almond oil

-- 1 t Ground Cinnamon – Organic ground ceylon cinnamon
+- 1 t Ground Cinnamon - Organic ground cinnamon

-- 1/4 t Cinnamon Leaf Essential Oil – Organic cinnamon leaf essential oil (see note below)
+- 1/4 t Cinnamon Essential Oil - (see note below)

 - 2 t Vanilla Extract - Organic vanilla extract